 Once your obby works, level up your toolkit:

-- How to Generate Lua Scripts with AI for Roblox
+- How to Generate Lua Scripts With AI for Roblox Studio

 Install Revix and build your first obby this weekend.